Charles-Fieseler/The-Control-Structure-of-the-Nematode-C-Elegans/README.md

         * If you want to reproduce the data sets included using the included run\_trials\_parallel\_\*.cpp files, this will almost certaintly take DAYS OF COMPUTING TIME.
     * The current code writes all the .csv files to the same folder as "program"
     * I moved them to a folder labeled "Simdata\_\something\_descriptive"; hereafter referred to as FOLDERNAME
-6. Move to MATLAB, cd() to the "MatlabSupport" folder, and type 'WormMetaDataObj('../FOLDERNAME')'
+6. Move to MATLAB, cd() to the "MatlabSupport" folder, and type 'WormMetaDataObj('../FOLDERNAME','independentVariable')'
+    * e.g. WormMetaDataObj('../Simdata_N_SR_2nd','changeInAngle')
     * This object will try to visualize the metadata for all '.csv' files in the folder; this may take ~0.5s per data file
     * Depending on the files, options may be necessary for useful visualization; see the help for that file for more detailed explanation and more examples.
 7. Click on data points to see a video of the simulation data that produced it!